-What are, in the medium or long term, the alternative models to the current home-host set-up?
-In the EU, there is a commitment to create a single market for financial services.
-But do governments and authorities really believe that the home-host model is the best one in the long run?
+What are, in the long term, the alternative models to the current home-host setup?
+In the EU, we are committed to creating a single market for financial services.
+If we take off our national central bank and supervisor hats, are we really convinced that the home-host model is the best one in the long run?

 After all, several serious alternative models have been suggested.
-The pros and cons of the three main models are reviewed in an interesting paper by Oosterloo & Schoenmaker.
+The pros and cons of the three main models are reviewed in an interesting paper by Oosterloo and Schoenmaker.3 I will briefly comment on these.